 Right-clicking at any point on our web map gives a “Query Safecast API here” command.
 Depending on the zoom level etc, it will give all of the nearby measurements (100 or so usually), which will show the who, what, where, when, etc. of the measurements.
 You can refine the search from there, by radius in meters, time period, etc, if desired:

 Clicking “About” under the Safecast logo on the map leads to more information, including “data processing methodology.”
 This has very detailed info about how the data is processed, visualized, etc..
 For us it’s important to have this easily accessible and out in the open, to quickly answer technical questions people might have.
 It also makes it easier for people to suggest improvements.
 We encourage other data sources to provide this kind of detailed information as well so we can all evaluate the strengths and weaknesses of what they’re presenting:

 The SAFECAST API is a constantly-evolving piece of work which has had many contributors, and it takes constant effort to keep it running smoothly.
 A while back we realized that in order to implement some very desirable new features that we hadn’t anticipated at the beginning, like allowing people to easily see how levels in a particular area have changed over time, we needed to rebuild a lot of it from the ground up.
-There are about eight volunteers working on this at the moment, using versions of the entire database system running experimentally in virtual machines.
+There is an active volunteer team working on this at the moment, using versions of the entire database system running experimentally in virtual machines.
 We haven’t seen any other groups gathering and presenting radiation data yet who are really prepared to devote this kind of thought and energy to the data side of their activity.
 Most seem to use use whatever looks easiest, and soon discover they have a lot of data and no way to share it openly, or to allow others to independently evaluate its validity.
 We’d be happy if others learned from our experience, however, and are willing to help them get up to speed.